Bali Ha'i (Better Call Saul): Plot

 Jimmy McGill finds it difficult to adjust to his new job at D&M. Unable to sleep in his apartment, he returns to his old boiler room office, where he has no trouble falling asleep.
 The next morning, Jimmy leaves Kim Wexler a voicemail in which he happily sings "Bali Ha'i" from South Pacific.
 With Chuck McGill's help, Kim is transferred out of HHM's document review room, but is treated coldly by Howard Hamlin, who gives her humiliating and menial assignments, including arguing unwinnable motions in court.

 Kim is approached by Rich Schweikart of Schweikart & Cokely, who tells her he was impressed with her performance while arguing a motion she was sure to lose.
 He offers her a position at S&C that will include better pay and benefits and the promise of meaningful work.
 Unsure of what to do, Kim relieves her stress by running another con with Jimmy.
 They fool an investor into giving them $10,000 before spending the night together, though the next morning Kim tells Jimmy they will not cash the check, but keep it as a "souvenir".
 She confides her doubts about whether to move to S&C and expresses jealousy that Jimmy always seems to know what he wants.
 Though he is increasingly frustrated at D&M, Jimmy lies to Kim and says working at D&M is everything he has always wanted.

-Mike Ehrmantraut refuses Hector Salamanca's offer of $5,000 to say the gun found when Tuco Salamanca assaulted him is Mike's, so Hector has his henchmen, including nephews Leonel and Marco Salamanca (the Cousins), threaten the lives of Stacey and Kaylee Ehrmantraut.
+Mike Ehrmantraut refuses Hector Salamanca's offer of $5,000 to say the gun found when Tuco Salamanca assaulted him is his own, so Hector sends his henchmen to scare Mike into complying.
+When that fails, he has his nephews Leonel and Marco Salamanca (the Cousins) threaten the lives of Stacey and Kaylee.
 Mike then agrees to take responsibility for the gun, but only if he is paid $50,000.
-Hector agrees, and Mike later gives $25,000 to Nacho Varga to reimburse him for the money Nacho paid Mike to get Tuco arrested.
+Hector agrees, and Mike later gives $25,000 to Nacho Varga to reimburse him for the money Nacho paid to get Tuco arrested.
 When Nacho questions the payment, Mike argues that he had to reimburse Nacho since Tuco's reduced sentence means Mike did not live up to the terms of their agreement.